soyrubio/MMM-idos/README.md

 This is a Magic Mirror Module (https://github.com/MichMich/MagicMirror/), which displays real time estimated departures for public transport in the Czech Republic.

+*Beware that by using this you might be violating idos.cz ToS*

 ![screenshoot](img/screenshot.png)